 Each school should designate an isolation room/area.
 The room/area will be used for temporary placement of any student that becomes ill during the day.
 PPE kits will be available for use by an ill individual and the staff member attending to them.
-The kit will contain alcohol-based hand rub/towelettes, disposable gloves, surgical/procedural masks, eye protection (face shield/goggles), isolation gown and a biohazard bag.
-Instruction for proper use of the PPE will be posted in the isolation room .
+The kit will contain alcohol-based hand rub/towelettes, disposable gloves, surgical/procedural masks, eye protection, isolation gown and a biohazard bag.
+Instruction for proper use of the PPE will be available on the outside of the kit.
 Environmental cleaning/disinfection is required of the space and items used by the individual.